Weaving Together:

 Exploring How Pluralistic Mathematical Practices Emerge Through Weaving

-Dissertation and Ongoing Research Project
+Ongoing Research Project

-In this dissertation, I argue that there is unique promise in traditional yarn crafts for honoring and encouraging multiple ways of knowing in STEM education, particularly through weaving.
+Throughout this ongoing project, I argue that there is unique promise in traditional yarn crafts for honoring and encouraging multiple ways of knowing in STEM education, particularly through weaving.
 There is a rich material and historical link between mathematics and weaving, and while the craft has been shown to be highly mathematical in certain contexts, research has not explored the mathematical nature of weaving in modern educational contexts.
 Additionally, while we know that the intersection between crafts more generally and STEM in the classroom is a fruitful area for learning , and that arts-integrated approaches can have positive impacts on educational achievement, the specific link between learning to weave and emergent diverse mathematical practices has not yet been examined in an educational context.
 I aim to help learners re-imagine mathematics and their relationship to it.

 I conducted a series of interviews with experienced weavers about their craft practices, and a workshop where middle school students will learn to weave.
 This project builds on the NSF-funded Re-Crafting mathematics project by diving deeper into the craft of weaving and designing a mathematical weaving intervention for young learners.